BabylonJS/Documentation/content/How_To/WebXR/WebXR_Features_Manager.md

 The Features manager, our XR plugin system, was born out of a simple need - stay backwards compatible, but still deliver cutting edge APIs in a production system.

-Since APIs like [hit test](https://github.com/immersive-web/hit-test) and [anchors](https://github.com/immersive-web/anchors) are constantly changing, and currently still have different support in different browser versions, there was a need for "versioning" of the current development to keep up with API modifications over time.
+Since APIs like [Hit Test](https://github.com/immersive-web/hit-test) and [anchors](https://github.com/immersive-web/anchors) are constantly changing, and currently still have different support in different browser versions, there was a need for the “versioning” of the current development to keep up with API modifications over time.

 If you are a bit impatient you can check the [selected WebXR features](/divingDeeper/webXR/WebXRSelectedFeatures) section, but it is recommended to at least read this section quickly.